-On 12 June 1942 he commences his first trans-Atlantic delivery, Ventura (AE782), departing from Presque'ile via Goose Bay and Greenland arriving in Britain on 15 or 16 June 1942.
-During the next months he delivers several aircraft: Ventura (AJ213) to Britain, B-25 (FL217) to Britain, Hudson VI (FK498) to Khartoum.
+On 12 June 1942 he commences his first trans-Atlantic delivery, Ventura (AE782), departing from Presque Isle via Goose Bay and Greenland arriving in Britain on 15 or 16 June 1942.
+During the next months he delivers several aircraft: Ventura (AJ213) to Britain, B-25 (FL217) to Britain, Hudson VI (FK498) to Cairo.

 He leaves the Ferry Command in the end of October 1942; according to his crew card the last entry is on 29 October 1942, but according to his daughter he leaves on 23 October 1942.